codebuddies/backend/contributing.md

 4. Start the local development environment

-  (for Windows user please ensure your docker is up running)
+  (for Windows users please ensure your docker is up running)

   ```plain
   docker-compose up -d